nextelements/nexteIements/apps/next-docs/README.md

 ]
 ```

-Edit the order by creating a `directory.json` in the main directory for example:
+Edit the order by creating a `directory.json` in the contents-root directory for example:
 ```json
 // contents/directory.json
 {